husarion/panther_ros/panther_power_control/README.md

 [//]: # (ROS_API_NODE_DESCRIPTION_END)

 > **Note**
-> Available in Panther versions 1.06 and below.
+> This node is used in Panther versions 1.06 and below.

 #### Subscribers